-The horse's eye sees a lot of salad.
+The horse’s eye sees a lot of green salad.

-Stallions and geldings have 40-44 teeth, whereas mares have 36 to 40 teeth.
-Also, only about 25% of mares have canine teeth, the tusk like teeth that sit alone between the incisors (front teethe) and the molars (along the jaw).
+- Stallions and geldings have 40-44 teeth, whereas mares have 36 to 40 teeth.
+Also, only about 25% of mares have canine teeth, the tusk-like teeth that sit alone between the incisors (front teeth) and the molars (along the jaw).
 There’s a big bad wolf joke in there somewhere.
 Canine teeth appear later in life and can be anywhere from 2-4 in number, which accounts for the range of teeth present.

 Mare for sure!

-The same substance, keratin, makes up human hair, human nails, and horse hooves.
+- The same substance, keratin, makes up human hair, human nails, and horse hooves.
 Pretty spiffy.
-The keratin in horse hooves gives structure, and takes roughly nine months to grow from the coronary band to the edge of the hoof.
+The keratin in horse hooves gives structure and takes roughly nine months to grow from the coronary band to the edge of the hoof.
 Alpha keratins make up hair, wool, horns, nails, and claw.
-Beta keratins are a bit harder and make up scales, shells, feathers, beaks, and quills.
+Beta keratins are a bit harder and build scales, shells, feathers, beaks, and quills.

-The only living wild horses in the world are the Przewalski horses.
+- The only living wild horses in the world are the Przewalski horses.
 Mustangs are actually feral.
-Feral dogs, cats, and horses, are animals that are descended from domesticated animals but live as wild animals.
+Feral dogs, cats, and horses are animals that are descended from domesticated animals but live as wild animals.
 ALTHOUGH….there’s some new research on this topic that suggests all wild horses are extinct and the Przewalski horse is actually feral.